RodionGork/SpringRestCxf/README.md

 SpringRestCxf
 =============

-Spring Rest-ful service demo with Apache CXF
+Spring Rest-ful service demo with Jersey

-Serves resources by address `http://localhost:8080/groups` in JSON:
+Serves resources by address `http://localhost:8080/rest/groups` in JSON:

-- `/groups` gives the list of groups;
+- `/rest/groups` gives the list of groups;
-- `/groups/NN` gives the list of products in the group with `id = NN`.
+- `/rest/groups/NN` gives the list of products in the group with `id = NN`.
+- `/web/` provides a way to add groups and products.